STRENGTH AND HONOR

 “I think I see where this is going.
 How’s your tire pressure?”

 Brenda dropped the air hose, opened the passenger door and slid onto the bench seat beside Dusty.
-For a moment she said nothing, then she said: “Why do you keep at it?”
+For a moment she said nothing, then she said: “Why do we keep at it?”

 “I don’t know what you mean.”